6.2 The Basic Components of Prehospital Medicine

 Emergency Department

-The primary destination for those patients requiring further ongoing care is the Emergency Department.
-Every hospital has an Emergency Department that is staffed by specially trained physicians, midlevel providers (PA’s and NP’s), respiratory therapists, and nurses.
-These departments are tasked with providing the care needed to treat and stabilize the patient.
-Patients who require further care are either admitted to the facility or transferred to a larger hospital with greater availability of specialty services.
-In some areas free-standing Emergency Department usually affiliated with a hospital are commonplace.
-Some EMS agencies may transport patients to these facilities.
+The emergency department is the primary destination for patients who require ongoing care.
+Every hospital has an emergency department, staffed by specially trained physicians, midlevel providers (PAs and NPs), respiratory therapists, and nurses.
+These departments are tasked with providing the care needed to treat and stabilize patients.
+If further care is required, patients are either admitted to the hospital or transferred to a larger facility with more specialized services.
+In some areas, free-standing emergency departments, usually affiliated with a hospital, are common, and some EMS agencies may transport patients to these facilities.

 Outside an emergency room